Research

 Novel Desalination and Water Purification Technologies

-Supported by NEWT and SunShot Program from Department of Energy, our group has developed Nanophotonics-enabled solar membrane distillation (NESMD) which greatly reduces the operation cost of MD by using sunlight as a heat source to heat up the feed water.
-It provides a highly localized heating on membrane surface which reveres the temperature polarization on the feed side and increases the energy efficiency.
-In our lab, we actively work on developing novel phtothermal materials, and optimizing the process design to increase the heat recovery, to ultimately imporve the energy-efficiency and the cost-effectiveness of NESMD.
+Supported by NEWT and the SunShot Program from the Department of Energy, our group has developed Nanophotonics-enabled solar membrane distillation (NESMD) which is capable of utilizing solar energy to produce freshwater; this greatly reduces the operational cost of MD.
+By incorporating a thermally conductive coating onto a membrane, highly localized heating on the surface reverses temperature polarization (a prevalent limitation in MD systems) and greatly increases system efficiency.
+In our lab, we actively work on developing novel photothermal materials and optimizing process design to improve heat utilization and make NESMD cost effective.

 Membrane fouling, categorized as organic fouling, inorganic fouling and biofouling, is a major issue impeding the application of membrane technology to water treatment processes.
 It not only increases the mass transfer resistance but also causes deterioration of effluent quality and ultimately shortens the membrane’s useful life.
 Therefore, it is important to study the basic mechanisms fundamentally for the development of functionalized anti-fouling membranes.